Frequently Asked Questions

 The league "hires" you to do a job.
 You should treat it as such.

-- Submit on-line game reports completely AND promptly
+Submit game reports to

-How do I get to games?
+How do I get to referee games?

 Once you have passed the training course, contact